Italy is full of beautiful beaches and on this site and our Piedmont, Sardinia and Liguria site we feature many of the best beaches in Italy.

 The beaches I love most in Conero are the secluded Spiaggia delle Due Sorelle, where two striking rock formations guard the shore like sentinels of beauty, and the picturesque Spiaggia Urbani, a secret cove tucked away in nature's embrace.
 Here, you can immerse yourself in the serenity of the Adriatic, while the dramatic cliffs provide a stunning backdrop.

 Each beach along the Conero Riviera boasts its own unique allure, offering an exclusive sanctuary where you can surrender to the allure of sun, sea, and sand.
 For more on Conero click here.

 Numan is the most popular base for exploring the Monte Conero beaches and a good hotel choice near here is the old Napoleonic Fort which is now a great beach hotel.

-The Costa Smeralda in Sardinia (photo above) is home to another three or four of Italy's loveliest beaches.
+The Costa Smeralda in Sardinia (photo above) is home to another three or four beaches that are also in the race for the title of the best beach in Italy.
 For my Costa Smeralda Beach Guide click here.

 Need a great beach near Rome or Florence?
 Try these!

 Of course, other regions of Italy have awesome beaches too.
 We've visited many of them, and my husband shares our favorites in Sicily (click here) and Puglia (click here). while the beach in Tropea is one of my personal favorite beaches in Italy

 The Other Great Beaches of Italy

 Hidden along the eastern edge of the country, lies a trio of coastal wonders that are often overlooked: the Gargano Peninsula, the Tremiti Islands, and the Salento region in Puglia.
 These lesser-known destinations offer a wealth of stunning beaches that will leave you breathless.